rotationalio/rotational.io/content/en/blog/2024-03-05-5-javascript-libraries-to-use-for-machine-learning.md

 ### [ml.js](https://github.com/mljs/ml)

-Need to work with classification and regression algorithms for your machine learning project? ml.js has got you covered.
+Need to work with classification and regression algorithms for your next machine learning project? ml.js has got you covered.

 They’ve even compiled all of their machine learning and numerical analytics tools into the ml.js library which is currently recommended for use in the browser.

 Should you need to work with one of their tools in Node.js, it is recommended to install dependencies individually.
 Check out all of their [repositories here](https://github.com/mljs) to get started.

 ### [winkJS](https://github.com/winkjs)

-Though more of a collection of libraries, I would be remiss to leave out winkJS.
-This compilation of open source libraries makes it possible to easily work with Natural Language Processing (NLP), machine learning, and statistical analysis in JavaScript.
-The [winkNLP library](https://winkjs.org/wink-nlp/) “has a comprehensive natural language processing (NLP) pipeline covering tokenization, sentence boundary detection (sbd), negation handling, sentiment analysis, part-of-speech (pos) tagging, named entity recognition (ner), custom entities recognition (cer).”
+Though more of a collection of libraries, I could not leave out winkJS.
+This compilation of open source libraries makes it possible to easily work with Natural Language Processing (NLP), machine learning, and statistical analysis in JavaScript either in the browser on Node.js.

-winkNLP also has full TypeScript support, may be used in the browser or Node.
+The most popular library, [winkNLP](https://winkjs.org/wink-nlp/)
+> has a comprehensive natural language processing (NLP) pipeline covering tokenization, sentence boundary detection (sbd), negation handling, sentiment analysis, part-of-speech (pos) tagging, named entity recognition (ner), custom entities recognition (cer).

+Another great thing about winkNLP is that it has full support for TypeScript.

+### Build Machine Learning Projects with JavaScript
+I hope this list has inspired you to use one of or all of these tools while working on your next machine learning project.
+If there's a JavaScript library that you think should be on this list, let me know!